Lakshmi Gopalaswamy: Dance

-She says dance will always remain her favorite metier; she loves playing good roles in films, like those that integrate semi-classical dance tracks, like Kochu Kochu Santhoshangal, in which two classical dance numbers became popular in Kerala.
+Gopalaswamy claimed dance will always remain her favorite metier; she has also expressed love for playing certain roles in films, like those that integrate semi-classical dance tracks, such as Kochu Kochu Santhoshangal, in which two classical dance numbers became popular in Kerala.
 Her star status in the film world notwithstanding, she dreams of metamorphosing into a top-notch dancer.